frank038/SimpleFM/README.md

 - md5sum - sha256sum - sha1sum - tar - xterm (for custom actions)
 - archivemount (and 7z for mounting archive files - custom action)
 - coreurils at least 8.31 to get the right creation date and time of items
-- xterm, or other terminals that can execute commands in the same way (argument -e).
+- xterm, or other terminals that can execute commands in the same way (xterm -e COMMAND).

 Features:
 - thumbnailers